LMU-ZEP/LRZ_AI_Systems/README.md

 **5a.** Resources allocation (For example, allocation within the lrz-v100x2 partition with single GPU),
     interactive session (this session time is shorter, than session, allocated with sbatch, so for long computations sbatch is preferred way).
-This time test.py must say, that CUDA is available, and list available GPU devices:
+This time test.py must say, that CUDA is available, and list available GPU devices (link to the page with avaialble compute hardware: https://doku.lrz.de/2-compute-10746641.html):
 ````
+$ sinfo
 $ salloc -p lrz-v100x2 --gres=gpu:1
 $ srun --pty bash
 $ conda activate py39